The Witcher 3 changed the way we talk about games.

 In this way Outward’s setting isn’t too dissimilar from TW3’s Continent, which, despite having wizards and superhuman monster hunters, isn’t a high-fantasy place at all.
-You start out in debt you have only five days to pay it back, and what happens afterward is going to change the story ahead of you in some big ways.
+You start out in debt you have only five days to pay back, and what happens afterwards is going to change the story ahead of you in some big ways.

 Outward also does it’s best to be more realistic than many other RPGs, and applies this even to spellcasting, which isn’t as simple as pressing LMB to chuck bolts of fire at enemies.
 There are also three major factions your character can ally themselves with, in a move somewhat reminiscent of games like Risen or Gothic, or The Witcher 2.
-What it doesn’t have in graphics, it makes up for in complexity.
+What it doesn’t have in graphics, it more than makes up for in complexity.

-There may be no Gwent, but there’s plenty more thing to do, including hunting rare wildlife, chasing bounties, and more.
+There may be no Gwent, but there’s plenty more things to do, including hunting rare wildlife, chasing bounties, and more.
 The world is incredibly detailed, with stunning graphics and detailed animations for almost every activity.

 The gruff protagonist this time is Arthur Morgan, a member of a notorious gang led by Dutch van der Linde, whom many people familiar with the first RDR already know.
 Here we’re seeing the story of the group’s twilight years, and the prequel to the events of RDR.
 There’s also an online component, letting you play as your own outlaw, trying your luck in a world shared with dozens of other players.

 The main character is nicknamed “Wolf”, which is nice, and the main story involves dealing with rescuing a younger protégé (in this case: a young noble Wolf is supposed to protect) and dealing with their mystic importance.

 Sekiro’s combat system strongly relies on parrying and dodging to throw your enemies off balance and be able to move in for the killing blow.
-You also get a few cool gadgets which will substantially help you with your enemies, most of which are susceptible to a specific tactics.
+You also get a few cool gadgets which will substantially help you with your enemies, most of which are susceptible to certain tactics.

 One of Bethesda’s most popular games, Skyrim lives on years later thanks to extensive modding community and Bethesda’s dedication to bringing it over to newer consoles with technical upgrades.

 At your disposal is a large world filled with locations and activities, letting you roleplay anyone from an alchemist to a monster hunter, to a blacksmith.
 It’s lighter on story than TW3, but offers much more by way of immersion and roleplaying possibilities.

 The world is very different and follows a very different literary genre, but there are still elements both games have in common.
 For one, much like Skyrim, they feature a large world filled with NPCs and activities.

 They differ a lot from game to game, but the common thread is that the maps are hardly empty of things to do.
 Both franchises also focus on an action-based combat system, even if Fallouts have a heavier emphasis on ranged combat than The Witcher 3.
 Fallout 4 even has a similar “find your missing child” storyline, which can get easily derailed by the side-activities typical for an open-world game.

-It’s more relevant to the topic than Monster Hunter: World thanks to its open-world structure and strong action role-playing underpinnings, including a curious storyline, sidequests, and character progression.
+It’s more relevant to the topic than Monster Hunter: World thanks to its open-world structure and strong action role-playing underpinnings, including an occasionally weird storyline, sidequests, and character progression.

 Dragon Age: Inquisition

 In Origins the developer decided to lean into RPG systems, and, seeing the success of this solution, turned the next game, Odyssey, into a full blown action RPG, and one taking obvious inspiration from The Witcher 3.

-Where The Witcher 3 felt realistic and believable due to its serious tone and story, Kingdom Come: Deliverance took pains to be as realistic and historically accurate as possible.
+Where The Witcher 3 felt realistic and believable due to its serious tone and story, Kingdom Come: Deliverance took pains to also be as realistic and historically accurate as possible.